jessepav/lacygoill-wiki-backup/terminal/glossary.md

 ## capability

-It can refer both  to an actual terminal characteristic (ex:  number of lines on the screen), and to the d terminfo syntax for describing that characteristic.
+It can refer both  to an actual terminal characteristic (ex:  number of lines on the screen), and to the terminfo syntax for describing that characteristic.

 There's no canonical list of capabilities.
 IOW, a  terminal can invent a  non-standard capability, found nowhere  else, for